 Contracts and Arrangements with Related Parties

-AH related party transactions were placed before the Audit Committee for approval.Prior omnibus approval of the Audit Committee was obtained for the transactions whichwere of a repetitive nature.
+All Related Party Transactions were placed before the Audit Committee for approval.Prior omnibus approval of the Audit Committee was obtained for the transactions whichwere of a repetitive nature.
 The transactions entered into pursuant to the omnibusapproval so granted were reviewed and statements giving details of all related partytransactions were placed before the Audit Committee on a quarterly basis.
-The policy onRelated Party Transactions as approved by the Board has been uploaded on the Company'swebsite at the link http:// www.reliancepower.co.in/documents/2181716/2364859/Policy_for_Related_Party_Transaction-new.pdf Your Directors draw attention of the membersto Note no. 11 to the financial statement which sets out related party disclosurespursuant to Ind-AS and Schedule V of Listing Regulations.
+The policy onRelated Party Transactions as approved by the Board can be accessed on the Company'swebsite at the link https:// www.reliancepower.co.in/documents/2181716/2364859/Policy_for_Related_Party_Transaction-new.pdf Your Directors draw attention of the membersto Note no. 11 to the financial statement which sets out related party disclosurespursuant to Ind-AS and Schedule V of Listing Regulations.

 Material Changes and Commitments if any affecting the financial position of theCompany